 201.01.
 Care must be exercised by the developer/applicant in coordinating the preparation of plats with Kootenai County, any applicable municipality and the Highway District having jurisdiction in the area.
 The Highway District must review the preliminary plat, as well as the final plat, to make sure that all items conform to these Associated Highway Districts' Standards.
 Once the Highway District receives the applicant's information and comments from Kootenai County, the Plat will be placed on the Highway District regular meeting or workshop agenda.
-The Subdivision Review Fee/deposit must be paid in order to be placed on the Highway District for a plat, re-plat, or land use change.
+The Subdivision Review Fee/deposit must be paid in order to be placed on the Highway District meeting agenda.
+A Traffic Impact Study may be required by a Highway District for a plat, re-plat, or land use change.
 (See Appendix.)